instantdb/instant/client/www/pages/docs/cli.md

 {% callout type="warning" %}

-Note: Strongly typed attributes are under active development, so for now, `pull-schema` will default all attribute types to `i.any()`.
+Note: Strongly typed attributes are under active development.
+For now, `pull-schema` will default all attribute types to `i.any()`.

 {% /callout %}